zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/03_technology_stack.md

    - **Why It Matters**: It ensures low-latency, scalable communication, critical for user-facing applications and inter-agent coordination.

 4. **Stateless Serverless Docker Containers**
-   - **Purpose**: These containers package our application logic (e.g., agents, APIs, MCP Servers) in a portable, stateless format, allowing automatic scaling and easy deployment without persistent internal state.
+   - **Purpose**: These containers package our application logic (e.g., agents, APIs, [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) Servers) in a portable, stateless format, allowing automatic scaling and easy deployment without persistent internal state.
    - **Choice**: We’re using **[Docker Containers](https://www.docker.com/resources/what-container/)**, which provide a lightweight, consistent runtime environment deployable across platforms.
 For container hosting we use **[Hugging Face Docker Spaces](https://huggingface.co/docs/hub/en/spaces-sdks-docker)** (free hosting with built-in CI/CD) for prototyping, and [Kubernetes](https://kubernetes.io/) on [always free Oracle VMs](https://github.com/nce/oci-free-cloud-k8s) for production training.
    - **Why It Matters**: Containers support rapid deployment and efficient resource utilization, aligning with the lean framework’s focus on simplicity and scalability.
 Deploying AI agents using Docker containers is widely regarded as a best practice and is considered the de facto industry standard.
 Docker containers offer a lightweight, portable, and consistent environment, ensuring that AI applications run reliably across various platforms.
 Moreover, Docker's widespread adoption has led to a rich ecosystem of tools and services that further enhance its utility in deploying AI agents.
 In summary, Docker containers provide a standardized and efficient approach to deploying AI agents, making them a preferred choice in the industry.